 Treatment options are available and typically include:

 The economic impact of inactivity is also significant, with estimates indicating a cost of £900 million to the NHS in 2006/2007.
-By prioritizing exercise, older adults can enhance their quality of life, improve mobility, and lower the risk of complications associated with disuse syndrome.
+By prioritizing exercise, older adults can enhance their quality of life, improve mobility, and lower the risk of complications associated with inactivity.
 Regular exercise isn’t just a suggestion; it’s a crucial part of maintaining health and independence in later years.

 Let’s encourage our loved ones to embrace movement, reminding them that every little bit counts.
 Together, we can support their journey towards a healthier, more active life.